Plants 101

 Temperature

-Use a well-draining potting mix.
-Mix in ingredients such as perlite or lava rocks to increase soil aeration as need.
+Use a well-draining potting mix that is rich in organic matter.
+If desired, you can mix in extra ingredients such as perlite or lava rocks to increase soil aeration and drainage around the roots.

 Common Problems

 The Monstera is an easy-going plant and is generally pest-free.
-Treat pests as soon as they appear with weekly sprays of a natural pesticide like neem oil and regular wipe-downs of the plant.
+Treat pests as soon as they appear with weekly sprays of a natural pesticide like neem oil or an insecticide and regularly wipe-down the plants leaves.

 SYMPTOM: Leaves turning brown and crispy at the edges